 British Airways has made changes to in-flight catering on short and long-haul flights in response to Coronavirus.

-Some of the changes are quite vague in their description, but part of the aim seems to be to avoid the need to prepare food on board aircraft.
+Some of the changes are quite vague in their description, but part of the aim seems to be to avoid the need to prepare food on board aircraft and to reduce contact between cabin crew and passengers.

 This will mean substantially less, and ambient only, food will be available on flights.
 These changes will be particularly noticeable in Club World and First Class.